Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response

+The first attempt in this direction has led to rather promising results \cite{Lucarini2025}.
 Koopman analysis, in combination with the use of time-delay measurements, can be used to effectively study systems that are only partially observed \cite{Arbabi2017,Zic2020,Kamb2020,WannerMezic2022}.
-Adapting the results presented in this paper to such a case will be the subject of future investigation.
+Adapting the results presented in this paper to such a case by blending time delays with other dictionary functions will be the subject of future investigation.
+We mention that care should be taken when evaluating Koopman features with time delay observables in stochastic systems \cite{WannerMezic2022}.
 Response theory for non-Markovian systems presents nontrivial challenges \cite{Hanggi1977,LucariniWouters2017,Giuggioli2019}, despite recent advances in the understanding of the link between Ruelle-Pollicott resonances of full vs. partially observed systems \cite{ChekrounJSPI}.
 It is helpful to remark that the Koopman operator formalism has proved key to showing how to recast as a simpler multilevel Markovian model \cite{santos2021} the integrodifferential equations resulting from the application of the Mori--Zwanzig projection operator associated with partial observation \cite{mori_transport_1965,zwanzig_memory_1961}.
 Hence, the Koopman operator formalism might provide a way ahead for predicting accurately how non-Markovian systems respond to perturbations.